zpaolo11x/Arcadeflow-AM-Theme/README.md

-**Arcadeflow - Attract Mode theme by zpaolo11x - v 1.1**
+**Arcadeflow - Attract Mode theme by zpaolo11x - v 1.2**

 Arcadeflow is an horizontal scrolling, grid based theme for MAME, it doesn't support multiple systems and is based on snapshots and game titles, not on flyers or cartridge boxes.
 If you have video snaps they will appear over the selected thumbnail without sound, and you can open a larger video preview with sound.

-The layout adapts to different aspect ratios (5:4, 4:3, 16:9 and 16:10) automatically and reasonably well (external snaps get partially cut but not completely obscured) and a different layout is enabled for vertical aspect ratio (still not completely tested but should work)
+The layout adapts to different aspect ratios (5:4, 4:3, 16:9 and 16:10) automatically and reasonably well (external snaps get partially cut but not completely obscured) and a different layout is enabled for vertical aspect ratio.

-*What's new in v 1.1*
+*What's new in v 1.2*

-- The games list is not repeating
+- Scrolling game title when the title size is too big to fit the screen
-- Tweaked scrolling at the beginning of the list so the first game column is not centered
+- If you go "up" from the first row you enter the "Filters" menu
-- Changed the timing so that when the video snapshot is loaded the scrolling doesn't stutter
+- If you go "down" from the second row the scrollbar highlights and you can jump screens faster
-- Number of columns automatically calculated
+- Improved scrolling speed on some systems
-- Better support for vertical displays
+- Added a splash screen at startup

 *Custom controls*